How Fraud Prevention and Marketing Can Work Together Against Promo Abuse Featured Image

 Promo abuse obviously causes financial harm since the marketing funds set aside for coupons are essentially being misappropriated by fraudsters, but the harm is two-fold.
 The money itself isn’t being used to its fullest effect, but the fact that the promo money goes to fraudsters instead of real customers also makes it much harder to determine the actual ROI or success of a campaign.
 Said differently, the only way to reliably answer, “How effective would this campaign be if it weren’t being abused by bad actors?” is to remove the bad actors.

-Unfortunately, it’s often easier said than done.
-In the meantime, it’s hard to determine whether promo codes are bringing in enough new business to offset their budgets.
 One fraud prevention contact Incognia spoke to even mentioned that they’d told their marketing team to hold off on using voucher codes altogether because of the issue of abuse.
 That’s a strong customer hook that marketing teams are forced to leave on the table because of bad actors.

 The issue of promo abuse is difficult to address because fraudsters make an effort to appear like normal users.
 Who can tell the difference between a customer who signs up to use a new customer bonus and simply never orders again out of preference, versus a fraudster who’s doing the same thing hundreds of times across accounts?
 It’s hard to know with confidence, and that’s exactly how fraudsters like it.
 That said, there are still some signs that can point out promo abuse, in addition to solutions that can help.